 A Master of Public Health (MPH) enables students to become leaders in the diverse areas of public health practice, including biostatistics, epidemiology, environmental health sciences, health management and policy, and social and behavioral sciences.

-Students are able to choose from nine concentrations in the core areas of public health, including:
+Students are able to choose from nine concentrations in the core areas of public health and seven joint concentrations.

 - Behavioral Science and Health Education: Promoting and researching healthy living practices to prevent disease and injury.

 - Biosecurity and Disaster Preparedness: Developing preventive measures to reduce the risk of transmission of infectious diseases, living modified organisms and other potentially harmful biological agents.

 - Biostatistics: Using math and science to estimate and analyze trends associated with particular types of human behavior and disease.

 - Environmental and Occupational Health: Analyzing the interactions between humans, their surroundings and the natural environment to maintain the quality of the environment and to provide protection from hazards.

 - Epidemiology: Identifying the causes and patterns of diseases and injuries and identifying effective targets for prevention.